Arab Forum on Asset Recovery

 The Action Plan on Asset Recovery

 At Camp David, on the 21 May 2012, the G8 adopted its 'Action Plan on Asset Recovery' within the overall framework of the Deauville Partnership with Arab Countries in Transition.
-In the plan, G8 countries committed to a comprehensive list of actions aimed to promote cooperation, capacity building efforts and technical assistance in support of the efforts of Arab countries in transition in recovering assets diverted by past regimes.
-G8 countries also agreed, 'to assist in the launch of an Arab Forum on Asset Recovery, which will serve in part as a coordinating mechanism on this issue, through periodic meetings and other activities, and with the support and involvement of the regional partners.'
+In the plan, the Deauville partnership countries committed to a comprehensive list of actions aimed to promote cooperation, capacity building efforts and technical assistance in support of the efforts of Arab countries in transition in recovering assets diverted by past regimes.

 Technical Assistance by StAR

-The Stolen Asset Recovery Initiative (StAR) - a joint program of The World Bank and the United Nations Office on Drugs and Crime – is a key partner in the Asset Recovery Action Plan and provides support to the Arab Forum initiative.
-StAR has been actively engaged in assisting Arab countries in transition, including Egypt, Libya and Tunisia, in seeking the return of assets from several foreign jurisdictions, including G8 members.
-StAR has assisted these countries with developing strategies, improving interagency coordination, engaging in international cooperation and in facilitating their efforts to recover stolen assets.
-StAR is in dialogue with other countries in the Region regarding similar assistance.
+The Stolen Asset Recovery Initiative (StAR) - a joint program of The World Bank Group and the United Nations Office on Drugs and Crime – is a key partner in the Asset Recovery Action Plan and provides support to the Arab Forum.
+StAR is also actively engaged in assisting Arab countries in transition, in developing strategies, improving interagency coordination, engaging in international cooperation and in facilitating their efforts to recover stolen assets.